Dataway¶

 Run the script:

-After execution, a file similar to dw-br-1721188604.tar.gz will be generated.
-You can then retrieve this file for further use.
+After execution, a file similar to dw-br-1721188604.tar.gz will be generated, and you can extract it.

 FAQ¶

-Request Entity Too Large Issue¶
+Too Large Request Body Issue¶

 ).
-If the request body is within a reasonable range, you can appropriately increase this value (unit is bytes):
+If the request body is within a reasonable range, you can appropriately increase this value (unit bytes):

 - Set the environment variable